 - Connection: Specify the OLE DB Connection that is connecting to SQL Server.

 - Configuration Table: Create, or select the configuration table that stores the configuration settings.

 Clicking the New button will open the Configure OLE DB Connection Manager.
-We already explained about the OLE DB Connection Manager so please refer the same.
+Please visit the OLE DB Connection Manager article